This chapter describes how to validate your source code against the architecture, design patterns, and other team conventions.

 You can validate code using both aspects or fabrics.
 The approach is very similar.

-- Use aspects if you want to encapsulate your validation logic as a custom attribute that you can then use many times in the current or other projects.
+- Use aspects to encapsulate your validation logic as a custom attribute that can be used in the current or other projects.
 Custom attributes are preferable when the target declarations must be hand-picked.

-- Use fabrics if you don't need your logic to be reusable, or if you prefer to expose an object-oriented API instead of custom attributes.
+- Use fabrics if you do not need reusable logic or prefer to expose an object-oriented API instead of custom attributes.
 Fabrics are preferable when the target declarations can be selected as a general rule.